 Yes, there are protocols and ethical boundaries we must all adhere to, but that is not what I am talking about.
 I am talking about the rapport-building and connection-finding parts of healing work that is the meat and potatoes of therapy.
 You need to find a way to do this that feels natural and comfortable to you.
 Learning something new, like IFS or EMDR is going to stretch your skills, and that is okay!
 That is where I come in.
 We hone the skills so that they are second nature and you can focus on being present and finding the flow of your work with clients.

-Price With CEUs:
+Price With 1 CE:

 Students